PhrSite/PsapSimulator/README.md

 1. Select Open existing Self Extraction Directive file
 1. Browse to the PsapSimulatorSetup directory and select the PsapSimulator.SED file
 1. Click on the Next button
-1. Make sure that the Create Package is selected and click on Next
+1. Make sure that the Create Package option is selected and click on Next

 The PsapSimulatorX.X.X.exe file will be created in the InstallationPackages directory.